samboy/rg32hash/C/nanorg32.md

 ### Converting the outWord in to a hex number

-Because of endian issues, we have to swap the words we get from the RadioGatún state to generate correct test vectors; this is an optional step and, if test vector compatibility is not needed, can be ignored.
+Since the test vectors were generated on a little-endian machine that converted the 32-bit numbers in an 8-bit string array, we have to swap the words we get from the RadioGatún state to generate correct test vectors; this is an optional step and, if test vector compatibility is not needed, can be ignored.

 Since nanorg32.c generates correct test vectors, we do it thusly: